Washington Metropolitan ChapterApril Lunch Meeting: Am I My Brother's Keeper? Fiduciary Liability under ERISA for Actions of Others

 Among the challenges facing benefits professionals this year is how the Affordable Care Act will change benefits design, management and participant communications.
 Monitor the Chapter Events menu for more information on these and other activities sponsored by your local Chapter.

-WEB members can access technical articles submitted by legal experts and others.
-Recent postings on the Technical Articles page include:
+WEB members can access benefits resources submitted by legal experts and others.
+Recent postings include:

 January 19, 2014 — ADA: EEOC Guidance on Voluntary Wellness Programs and Reasonable Accommodation Requirements.
 The Equal Employment Opportunity Commission (EEOC) issued an informal discussion letter regarding voluntary wellness programs and reasonable accommodation requirements.
 In the letter, the EEOC addressed whether the Americans with Disabilities Act (ADA) allows a health plan to waive the annual deductible for employees who meet certain requirements, such as enrollment in a disease-management program or adherence to a doctor’s exercise and medication recommendations.
 Posted by Chelko Consulting.